-The cycle detector is able to detect garbage cycles and can reclaim them so long as there are no finalizers implemented in Python ($del()$ methods).
+The cycle detector is able to detect garbage cycles and can reclaim them so long as there are no finalizers implemented in Python (del() methods).
 When there are such finalizers, the detector exposes the cycles through the gc module (specifically, the garbage variable in that module).
-The gc module also exposes a way to run the detector (the collect () function), as well as configuration interfaces and the ability to disable the detector at runtime.
-The cycle detector is considered an optional component; though it is included by default, it can be disabled at build time using the -without-cycle-gc option to the configure script on Unix platforms (including Mac OS X) or by removing the definition of WITH_CYCLE_GC in the pyconfig.h header on other platforms.
+The gc module also exposes a way to run the detector (the collect() function), as well as configuration interfaces and the ability to disable the detector at runtime.
+The cycle detector is considered an optional component; though it is included by default, it can be disabled at build time using the -without-cycle-gc option to the configure script on Unix platforms (including Mac OS X).
 If the cycle detector is disabled in this way, the gc module will not be available.